meduzen/datetime-attribute/README.md

 ### Available precision keywords

 By default, `datetime()` precision is `day`, resulting in a `YYYY-mm-dd` output.
-A lot of other values are accepted, covering most of the spec.
+Many other values are available.

 #### Date